smartclip Privacy Goals

 Große Bleichen 21, 20354 Hamburg

-This is the contact information of ePrivacy GmbH who is acting as external Data Protection Officer for the European smartclip Holding. ePrivacy GmbH has also been appointed as the Data Protection Officer for all smartclip subsidiaries across Europe.
+This is the contact information of ePrivacy GmbH who is acting as external Data Protection Officer for the smartclip Europe GmbH. ePrivacy GmbH has also been appointed as the Data Protection Officer for all smartclip subsidiaries across Europe.
 Please note, that ePrivacy GmbH is located in Germany.
 You can still submit privacy related questions in local language at your local smartclip office.
 Please find the contact information here or centrally at the email address: firstname.lastname@example.org.

 If you have a particularly sensitive concern, please contact our data protection officer by post, as the communication by e-mail can always have security gaps.